Laura Fuentes

 small jar of homemade pesto

-While traditional pesto calls for pine nuts, this tasty sauce can easily be made without pine nuts by using blanched almonds, walnuts, and sunflower seeds to make it nut-free.
+While traditional pesto calls for pine nuts, this tasty sauce can easily be made without pine nuts by using blanched almonds or walnuts.
+You can also use sunflower seeds to make nut-free pesto.

 Pine nuts are both expensive and not always easy to find.
 Furthermore, they often go rancid (stale) before you can use them all up, so this recipe for pesto without pine nuts keeps all the ingredients you love from the original and swaps the pine nuts for something else.